BielRoig/hfeb-guide/content/docs/matchup-spread/deadguy-ale.md

 > If you see **Swords to Plowshares**, you understand that Survival is much safer.
 > If you see both, you have to figure out which line you can protect, which card you can strip, and which plan loses to the fewest interactions.

-This is why Duress is so valuable: it doesn't just strip a card, it lets you choose the right plan.
+This is why Duress is so valuable: it guarantees to strip a card and it lets you choose the right plan.

 ## Survival vs Hermit Druid